tokend/knowledge-base/tech/requests/request_kyc.md

 # Update kyc request

-This operation creates new or update existing `update KYC request`.
+This operation creates a new or updates the existing `update KYC request`.

 ## Review operation

-To review update kyc request, please use [Review KYC][3] operation.
+To review the update kyc request, use [Review KYC][3] operation.

 ## Source account details